 'winter home' or 'year round' retirement in Puerto Rico, USA.

 While true that the cost of living in Puerto Rico is not as low as that of a third world country (there are no inexpensive maids, stateside food is quite high) but rents and property taxes are considerably lower, especially outside of San Juan.
-The semi tropical weather is fantastic.
+The tropical/semi tropical weather is fantastic.
 There is an ideal climate for everyone in the mountains, foothills and coastal plains of Puerto Rico AND NO PASSPORT IS NEEDED!
 There are no restrictions on American citizens owning property in Puerto Rico.
 Medicare is valid as well.
 Climates in various towns in Puerto Rico.

 Most importantly, is safety a big issue with you?
 PR is hardly a low crime island.